• Skip to primary navigation

 • First, start to collect all the parts as shown in circuit diagram.

-• Pin 14 is clock input and correct switches connect to pin 14 through diodes.
+• After that, pin 14 receives the clock input, and the correct switches connect to pin 14 through diodes.

-• Pin 13 is enable pin and it is connected to ground.
+• Now pin 13 is enable pin and its connected to ground.

-• Pin 15 is reset pin and all wrong switches connect to pin 15.
+• Further, pin 15 reset pin and all wrong switches connect to pin 15.

-• Output pin 3 is Q0 connects from diode D2 and switch S1.
+• Also, output pin 3 is Q0 connects from diode D2 and switch S1.

-• Pin 2 is Q1 connects from diode D3 and switch S2.
+• Next, pin 2 is Q1 connects from diode D3 and switch S2.

-• Pin 4 is Q2 connects from diode D4 and switch S3.
+• Then pin 4 is Q2 connects from diode D4 and switch S3.

-• Pin 7 is Q3 connects from diode D5 and switch S4.
+• Now pin 7 is Q3 connects from diode D5 and switch S4.

-• Pin 10 is Q4 connects from diode D1 to base of transistor Q1 through resistor R3.
+• Similarly, pin 10 is Q4 connects from diode D1 to base of transistor Q1 through resistor R3.

-• Emitter goes to ground and collector goes to relay coil.
+• Further, transistor Q1 base connected to R3 resistor, emitter goes to ground and collector goes to relay coil.

-• Relay one side goes of coil to +9V.
+• Relay one side goes of coil to +9V and other side go to transistor collector.

-• LED connect in series with R4 1k resistor and is connected parallel to relay coil.
+• Also, LED connect in series with R4 1k resistor connected parallel to relay coil.

-• After that resistor R2 is connected to pin 14 of IC and GND.
+• After that, resistor R2 connected to pin 14 of IC and GND.

-• Then, push buttons 1 to 6 one end is connected to positive supply and other end is connected to pin 15 of IC through resistor R1 and GND.
+• Then, push buttons 1 to 6 one end connected to positive supply and other end connected to pin 15 of IC through resistor R1 and GND.

 Conclusion: